Click here for Danish

 Human Rights Education - In the Cinema

-Using film to teach lessons on human rights and expand horizons
+Using films to teach about human rights and expand horizons

 Using the cinema as the classroom, ASK WHY?
 Docs encourages school students to engage with contemporary social and environmental issues through watching critically acclaimed documentary films from all corners of the world.